kaeto123/html-challenges-pokemon/README.md

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email instructor.yow[at]blackboyscode[dot]com.
+So if you have anything you'd like to mention, please email instructor[dot]yow[at]blackboyscode[dot]com.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀